VaibhavGIT5048/Vaibhav-portfoilio/README.md

-# Vaibhav-Portfoilio
+# Vaibhav-Portfolio

 ---

-This is a personal portfolio project showcasing my skills, projects, and experience, developed using HTML, JavaScript, Node.js, TypeScript, Tailwind CSS, and custom CSS for styling.
+This is a personal portfolio project that showcases my skills, projects, and experience.
+Built with modern web technologies including HTML, JavaScript, Node.js, TypeScript, Tailwind CSS, and custom CSS, this portfolio highlights my expertise in web development, design, and interactivity.

 ## Table of Contents
 - [Features](#features)